King's Own (3rd Staffordshire) Rifle Militia: King's Own (3rd Staffordshire) Rifles

-Under this Act, two new militia regiments of were raised in Staffordshire in 1853, the King's Own (2nd Staffordshire) Light Infantry Militia and the King's Own (3rd Staffordshire) Rifle Militia; (Note: At other times it was referred to in official documents as 'The (King's Own) 3rd Staffordshire (Rifle) Militia', or the 'Rifle Regiment of the King's Own Staffordshire Militia'.) the original regiment was redesignated the King's Own (1st Staffordshire) Militia.
+Under the Militia Act 1852, two new militia regiments of were raised in Staffordshire in 1853, the King's Own (2nd Staffordshire) Light Infantry Militia and the King's Own (3rd Staffordshire) Rifle Militia; (Note: At other times it was referred to in official documents as 'The (King's Own) 3rd Staffordshire (Rifle) Militia', or the 'Rifle Regiment of the King's Own Staffordshire Militia'.) the original regiment was redesignated the King's Own (1st Staffordshire) Militia.
 The new 3rd Regiment was raised on 5 April 1853 at Lichfield, and gained its Rifle designation in June.
 The new regiment established its headquarters (HQ) at Newcastle-under-Lyme; the Lieutenant-Colonel Commandant was Charles Bagot, formerly of the Grenadier Guards.
 When the list of militia precedence (originally assigned by lot) was revised in 1855, the 3rd Staffordshires received the number 78th; in line with most other militia regiments the Staffordshires paid little attention to the additional number.